 How do you get onto the paths by myself?

 An obvious answer is to book one of our self-guided’ walking tours !

-All selfguided tours have been carefully planned, along the best possible routes.
-You stay in the best possible hotels, from where you can start the walks.
-And moreover you’ll have the big avantage that your luggage is being transported from place to place, from inn to inn, which allows you to do a number of the most stunning walks, which are often linear walks, not obliging you to walk loops.
+You’ll stay in the best possible hotels, always close to the trailhead, from where you can start your walk.
+And moreover you’ll have the big advantage that your luggage is being transported from place to place, from inn to inn, which allows you to do a number of the most stunning walks, which are often linear walks, not obliging you to walk loops.

 There are tours for every taste: from easy walks with the accent on the culture, relax and sightseeing, to more demanding hikes through the stunning mountain scenery.

-In case you don’t feel comfortable going out ‘into the wild’ by yourself is to book one of our guided tours.
+In case you don’t feel comfortable going out ‘into the wild’ by yourself, you could always book one of our guided tours, or have us organise a bespoke tour with your friends or family.
 On these tours our experienced local guides will take you not only to all the famous spots, but introduce you to the ‘real’ Amalfi Coast, those authentic places which are often put in the shade by the glamour of the beautiful resort towns.

-Another good option is to buy Julian Tippett’s guidebook “Landscapes of Sorrento, Amalfi and Capri” which gives detailed directions to footpaths in the area.
-However, we recommend to contact us to choose the right hotel for your walking tour.
-We can offer you a large selection of authentic hotel’s and agriturismo’s, from simple accomodations to some of the world’s best hotels, as acclaimed from Condé Nast Traveler, Travel+Leisure and many others.
+Another good option is to buy Julian Tippett‘s guidebook “Landscapes of Sorrento, Amalfi and Capri” which gives detailed directions to footpaths in the area.
+However, we always recommend to contact us to choose the right hotel for your walking tour.
+When your on foot it’s of fundamental importance to have the right hotel, close to the trail!
+We can offer you a large selection of authentic hotel’s and agriturismo’s, from simple accommodations to some of the world’s best hotels, as acclaimed from Condé Nast Traveler, Travel+Leisure and many others.
 Genius Loci Travel, as the leading adventure travel company on the Amalfi Coast, can book your room in any hotel you could dream of!

 How do I find the tour which is right for me?